amaanabbasi/chattybot/README.md

 # Chatty bot

-Train a chatbot on your whatsapp chatfile.
+Train a chatbot on your whatsapp chat